-All bags, all of your clothes and large pencil case items should all have a name in.
+All bags, all clothes and large pencil case items should all have a name in.
 This can be written in with a marker pen, or sewn in labels.
 It is not unusual for Year 7 students to misplace equipment and labelling allows us to know who to return it to.

 Students will not need their PE kit for their Induction Day or their first timetabled day.

 This is set regularly by all subjects and is an essential part of a student’s learning.
 We use a web-based system for setting homework (Satchel:One) that allows parents/carers and students to track and complete their homework.
 It is important parents/carers establish a routine which allows students time and space to complete homework.
 Parents/carers are not expected to complete the homework themselves, but help by being there for support.
 Students are expected to be doing about 40 minutes each evening on average.
 If they are doing significantly less or more please contact the Head of Year 7 team.